1f604/base51a/README.md

 *    rn => Error: Invalid ID
 *    nn => Error: Invalid ID

 So, 10 characters are banned and 4 pairings are banned.
-Out of the 26*2 + 10 therefore we only have 26*2 = 52 characters.
+Out of the `26*2 + 10` characters therefore we only have `26*2 = 52` characters.

 It is important to note the pairings of characters that are banned.